cedias/word2vec/README.md

-Tools for computing distributed representtion of words
+Tools for computing distributed represention of words (and Grams)
 ------------------------------------------------------

 We provide an implementation of the Continuous Bag-of-Words (CBOW) and the Skip-gram model (SG), as well as several demo scripts.